ONMO/OnMobileRBT/README.md

   #### Note

-    Save the response object `OnMobileRBTConnectorResponse` for further transactions, pease call the below methods on this object
+    Save the response object `OnMobileRBTConnectorResponse` for further transactions, please call the below methods on this object

   ### Preview and Set RBT